Te Taumata Whakahaere

 Prior to joining Te Tāhū Hauora he held various clinical leadership roles during his time at Lakes and was chief medical officer for eight years.
 Martin is a strong advocate for clinical leadership with a particular focus on the systems that underpin effective clinical governance.
 Most recently Martin worked with the Ministry of Health to develop a credentialing framework for female pelvic floor reconstructive surgery.

 Kere Pomare is of Ngāti Toa, Ngāti Mūtunga and Rongomaiwahine descent.
-Kere is the director of strategic initiatives.
+Kere is the director, engagement and impact.
 She is a comprehensive nurse and midwife by training and worked as a lead maternity carer in Porirua when her own babies were small.
 For the last 18 years Kere has worked in policy and service development roles, audit and evaluation and change management.
 This included the development and support of kaupapa Māori services, and the roll out of Whānau Ora led by Te Puni Kokiri.

 Richard Hamblin is director of health quality intelligence at Te Tāhū Hauora, responsible for all aspects of our measurement of the quality of New Zealand’s health care.